mikemaccana/outdated-browser-rework/README.md

 Outdated Browser Rework was created by, for, and is used in production at, [EV HTTPS provider CertSimple](https://certsimple.com).
 You can see it working there.

-If you want to force your browser to be unsupported, you can also check out [a demo where all browsers are unsupported]()
+If you want to force your browser to be unsupported, you can also check out [a demo where all browsers are unsupported](https://mikemaccana.github.io/outdated-browser-rework/).

 ## Usage (with browserify)